TimWhiting/microcode-v2/README.md

 -   MicroCode is built using [MakeCode for the micro:bit](https://makecode.microbit.org/beta), which provides direct access to all the micro:bit APIs available through MakeCode.

--   Decimal notation (instead of the 1-5 dots in the original MicroCode)
+-   Decimal notation (instead of the 1-5 dots in MicroCode v1)

 -   Uniform support for sensors

+-   Lots of changes to improve reliability

 ## What happened to MicroCode v1 and its cool features?